 During these times of stress, I often find myself struggling to change my perspective and find sanctuary.
 However, I’m encouraged by what I’ve experienced so far from Colorado’s more relaxed and nature-oriented lifestyle and how it serves as a reminder to seek peace during stressful moments.

 The beauty of living in Colorado Springs is that you can get yourself into nature very quickly.
-Whether it’s an early morning photo shoot in the front range or a post-work hike or bike ride, there are ample opportunities to get outside.
-(CASE IN POINT: The view above is just 13 minutes from our new backyard.)
+Whether it’s an early morning photo shoot in the front range or a post-work hike or bike ride, there are ample opportunities to get outside to deal with work stress.
+(CASE IN POINT: The view above of Garden of the Gods and Pikes Peak is just 13 minutes from our new backyard.)

 My stress often comes from the overstimulating digital world we live in.
 The constant connection to email, text, social media, etc. But now I can drive just a few miles outside of Colorado Springs, and suddenly I don’t have service.
 The urban sprawl fades away and evergreen trees line the highway.
 One turn down a forest road, and it’s just me, my hiking boots and my camera.
 Heaven on earth.